Runner tying shoelaces by the front door

 A simple, realistic way to plan a week of training without spreadsheets, calendars, or overthinking.

-You sit down meaning to sketch out a sensible week.
-Twenty minutes later you're moving sessions around, second-guessing mileage, and somehow comparing your Tuesday to a pro marathoner's Thursday.
+I've done this plenty of times.
+You sit down to sketch out a sensible week, and somehow twenty minutes later you're shuffling sessions around, second-guessing the long run, and comparing your Tuesday to someone else's perfect-looking Strava screenshot.

 Start with reality, not ambition.

-Ask one question: How many days can I realistically train this week?
+Ask yourself one thing: How many days can I actually train this week?

 • 3 days: consistent and sustainable